 Working out whether you have the legal right to start a divorce or dissolution in a particular country can be complicated.

-It’s usually a better idea to get advice from a solicitor who specialises in this, rather than to try and work it out for yourself.
+You should get advice from a solicitor who specialises in this, rather than to try and work it out for yourself.

 It could be influenced by the country: